 Dust and dirt will enter the engine without an air filter.

-Never start to use the vehicle without an air filter.
+Only operate the vehicle if it is equipped with an air filter.

 Engine damage High revving speed with a cold engine negatively impacts the lifespan of the engine.

 Always run the engine warm at a low speed.